neonevm/neon-contracts/contracts/composability/README.md

 Here we provide a set of **Solidity** libraries which make it possible to easily implement secure interactions with _Solana_'s **System**, **SPL Token** and **Raydium** programs.

+> [!CAUTION]
+> The following contracts have not been audited yet and are here for educational purposes.

 ## System program

 ### LibSystemProgram library